tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 The protein file can be used with BLASTP against the NR database of NCBI for detecting new variants.
 Beta-lactamase proteins can be send to the Lahey website (http://www.lahey.org/Studies/) for verification.
 When a protein sequence contains an internal stop codon it will be flagged underneath the FASTA header of that particular protein.
 This makes the FASTA file invalid and forces the user to remove that sequence from the file.
 Protein sequences with internal stop codons are otherwise easily missed and misinterpreted as putative new variants of an AR gene group.

-### Detecting modified and truncated outer membrane variants
+### Detecting modified and truncated outer membrane porin sequences
 The bottom left output window will also show modified and/or truncated outer membrane porins (OMPs).
-We have included OmpK35 and OmpK36 from Klebsiella pneumoniae, OmpC and OmpF from Escherichia coli, OmpC and OmpF from Enterobacter cloacae and Omp35 and Omp36 from Enterobacter earogenes.
+We have included OmpK35, OmpK36 and OmpK37 from Klebsiella pneumoniae, OmpC and OmpF from Escherichia coli, OmpC and OmpF from Enterobacter cloacae and Omp35 and Omp36 from Enterobacter earogenes.
 When a porin protein sequence contains an internal stop codon it will be flagged underneath the FASTA header of that particular porin as truncated.

 ## Citing SSTAR